minprog/cs50x-1718-1819/info/10 Syllabus.md

 problem sets on which you received perfect scores for the axis of scope will be dropped when final grades are determined.

 Re-submission of problem sets is not possible until the following semester.
-If you submit any problem set for a second time, it is required to be complete and bug-free, so as to not burden the staff with grading.

-## Quiz
+## Exam

-The course has one 90-minute quiz.
+The course has one 90-minute exam.
 It is "closed-book," meaning that you are allowed as attributes a pen or pencil, and nothing else.
-One resit is offered.
+You can only take the exam if you have submitted all problem sets up until the date of the exam.
+One retake is offered.

 ## Grades